mooniak/WeliPilla/README.md

 # WeliPilla
 Welipilla is a font build system based on [hindkit](https://github.com/itfoundry/hindkit) by ITF.
 This system uses FontForge, RoboFab, Fonttools to build fonts from `.sfd` and `.ufo` sources.
 [Vagrant](https://www.vagrantup.com/), a software to create and configure virtual development environments, is used to remove platform dependancies.
-Therefor WeliPilla can be used on any major Operating system.
+Therefore WeliPilla can be used on any major Operating system.

 **This repository is just a boilerplate to show where things go.
 To get a clear idea of this build system please refer our working font projects such as [this](https://github.com/mooniak/stick-no-bills-font).**
 ##Dependancies